 Pfizer and BioNTech to Supply the U.S. with 100 Million Additional Doses of COVID-19 Vaccine

+- U.S. government orders 100 million additional doses of the Pfizer-BioNTech COVID-19 vaccine bringing total doses for U.S. to 200 million

+- All 200 million doses will be produced by U.S. manufacturing facilities and are expected tobe delivered by July 31, 2021, allowing for 100 million people in the U.S. to be vaccinated

-Pfizer Inc. (NYSE: PFE) and BioNTech SE (Nasdaq: BNTX) today announced a second agreement with the U.S. government to supply an additional 100 million doses of the companies’ COVID-19 Vaccine from production facilities in the U.S. This agreement brings the total number of doses to be delivered to the U.S. to 200 million.
+NEW YORK and MAINZ, GERMANY, December 23, 2020 (GLOBE NEWSWIRE) — Pfizer Inc. (NYSE: PFE) and BioNTech SE (Nasdaq: BNTX) today announced a second agreement with the U.S. government to supply an additional 100 million doses of the companies’ COVID-19 vaccine from production facilities in the U.S. This agreement brings the total number of doses to be delivered to the U.S. to 200 million.
 The companies expect to deliver the full 200 million doses to Operation Warp Speed (OWS) by July 31, 2021.
 Consistent with the original agreement announced in July 2020, the U.S. government will pay $1.95 billion for the additional 100 million doses.

 “With these 100 million additional doses, the United States will be able to protect more individuals and hopefully end this devastating pandemic more quickly,” said Albert Bourla, Chairman and Chief Executive Officer, Pfizer.
 “We look forward to continuing our work with the U.S. government and healthcare providers around the country.”